 John 15:12

 Here Jesus summarizes His command in a single, powerful statement: “Love one another as I have loved you.”
-Notice He does not merely say, “Love one another.”
-He sets the standard: as I have loved you.
-This kind of love is sacrificial, patient, merciful, forgiving, and unconditional.
-It is a love that does not seek its own benefit but the good of others.
-This is the love that changes hearts, restores relationships, and reflects the character of Christ to a broken world.
+Notice that He does not merely say, “Love one another.”
+He establishes the standard: as I have loved you.
+This makes Christian love much deeper than natural affection, personal sympathy, or human kindness.

 13 Greater love hath no man than this, that a man lay down his life for his friends.